1. Home

 Solar panels are worth it for many homeowners, especially if you live in an area with high electricity rates, you have plenty of sunlight, and you intend to stay in your home for many years.

 However, there are a few situations where investing in solar panel installation might not make sense.
-For example, if your home is heavily shaded or you already have low energy bills, then the upfront costs might be too high to justify the potential savings.
+For example, if your home is heavily shaded or you already have low energy bills, then the costs might not justify the potential savings.
+Also, solar panels may not make sense if you plan to move to another home within the next few years.

 See what solar can do for you: